MicrosoftDocs/sdk-api/sdk-api-src/content/ole/nf-ole-olecreate.md

 ---
 UID: NF:ole.OleCreate
 title: OleCreate function (ole.h)
 description: Creates an embedded object identified by a CLSID.
-You use it typically to implement the menu item that allows the end user to insert a new object.
+You use it typically to implement the menu item that allows the end user to insert a new object.helpviewer_keywords: ["OleCreate","OleCreate function [COM]","_ole_OleCreate","com.olecreate","ole/OleCreate"]
 old-location: com\olecreate.htm
 tech.root: com
 ms.assetid: 00b7edd2-8e2e-4e0a-91a6-d966f6c8d456